avinassh/brave-browser-hardening/README.md

 - All: `brave://interstitials/` must pass (contains all sub-resources to test security, privacy etc.), there ae bunch of others like e.g. `chrome://floc-internals/` but they are not relevant since the source for this got removed.
-- Security: [BrowserAudit](https://browseraudit.com/), needs minimum a score of 95% (some tests never pass on Chrome, this is okay and expected).
-You need to disable the shield and allow cookies to test it.
-Keep in mind that the test is not 100 percent reliable and is only an overall test to quickly reveal majaro issues and nothing more.
 - Performance: [Input lag test](basro.github.io/input-lag-measuring-tool), needs to pass 90+ Hz check (your monitor/device needs to support it) on some Android ROMs you need to enforce the [refresh rate manually](https://www.androidcentral.com/how-change-your-phones-resolution-and-refresh-rate) (or use an [app](https://forum.xda-developers.com/t/app-galaxy-max-hz-refresh-rate-control-quick-resolution-switcher-screen-off-mods-adaptive-mod-keep-high-adaptive-on-power-saving-mode-and-more.4181447/) and unlock [fps](https://forum.xda-developers.com/t/mod-increase-frames-per-second-5-14-15.3108786/))
 - Privacy: [Browser IP leak](https://browserleaks.com/ip), needs to pass in Tor + Incognito mode
 - Privacy: Cloaked CNAMEs _check_ against a real world website e.g. https://publicwww.com/websites/EA_data/ Brave shields must block `https://seomon.com/piwik/matomo.js`.